Two of the most recognized assets when it comes to investing, stocks and bonds are often the building blocks of a solid investment portfolio.

 Stocks vs. Bonds: Income Streams

-Stocks provide a variable income stream based on the appreciation in stock price and any dividend paid by the company to shareholders.
+Stocks provide a variable income stream based on the appreciation in stock price and dividends paid by the company to shareholders.

 Since there is no limit to the amount a stock price can rise, the potential return from one share of stock is theoretically limitless.
 Stocks can be easily bought and sold at any time, making them liquid in the event that you need to quickly turn your shares into capital.

-Bonds come with steady interest payments, which, depending on the bond, are made monthly, quarterly, yearly, or at some other time interval, with the principal bond payment repaid at the end of the bond term.
-This means, if you pay $1,000 for a bond with one year to maturity, you shouldn’t expect to get that $1,000 back until the end of the year.
+Bonds come with steady interest payments, which, depending on the bond, are made monthly, quarterly, yearly or at some other time interval, with the principal bond payment repaid at the end of the bond term.
+If you pay $1,000 for a bond with one year to maturity, you shouldn’t expect to get that $1,000 back until the end of the year.

 However, you’ll receive regular interest payments over that period.
 The result of a steady income stream means interest rates on bonds are generally not as high as the potential return from the appreciation of stock prices, making the upside of owning bonds limited to their interest rate payments while stocks have unlimited potential as long as share prices continue to rise.

 The share price benefit of being a shareholder also makes it a potentially risky investment.
 If you own stock in an underlying company and it begins to perform poorly or has financial trouble, the stock price will begin to depreciate, and with it, the total value of your stock.